How effective and productive is your monthly meeting?

 – Much of what each manager reported on was of little relevance of importance to everyone in the room.

-– Every month or every quarter each update sounded practically identical.
+– Every update sounded practically identical.

 – Each update felt like a ‘floorshow’ for each manager to say how hard they had worked.